Visiting Tenerife? 12 Tips Every Traveller Needs To Know

 What is the best time to visit Tenerife?

 You are most likely to witness rain between November and February.
-We visited Tenerife in February 2021 and we had a mixture of warm spring weather in combination with rainy and cooler days.
+We visited Tenerife in February 2021, and we experienced warm spring weather mixed with rainy and cooler days.

-Please note that at any time of the year you can experience Calima – a wind brining the dessert dust from Sahara.
-It deteriorates the visibility and can last from a day or two to the whole week.
+Please note that Calima can occur at any time of the year.
+It is a wind that brings the desert dust from the Sahara.
+It deteriorates visibility and can last from a day or two to a whole week.
 We were told it’s most common in February.

 Which part of Tenerife is the warmest?

-The north of Tenerife can be more rainy and cloudy, especially in the winter months.
+The north of Tenerife can be more rainy and cloudy, especially in winter.
 However, you should not take this for granted.

 The warmest area to stay